Relationship Between Pounds

 Keep a Conversion Cheat Sheet

 Print a small card with the 1 lb = 16 oz rule and the gram equivalents.
-Stick it on your fridge or in your recipe binder.
+On top of that, stick it on your fridge or in your recipe binder.
 Quick reference saves time.

 Use a Digital Scale with Dual Units